history of the polish legion of american veterans

 On the East Coast, the Polish Legion of the American Army flourished, covering New York and New Jersey.

-In December 1920, the Chicago-based unit held its provisional convention at Falcons Hall, where the first “Central Administration” was elected, an insignia adopted, and a constitutional committee appointed.
+In December 1920, the Chicago-based unit held its provisional convention at Falcons Hall, 1062 N. Ashland Ave, Chicago, Illinois, located in the heart of Chicago’s Old Polish Downtown.
+During this convention, the first Central Administration was elected, an insignia was adopted, and a constitutional committee appointed.

 By September 1921, the group convened its first regular Convention, rebranding itself as the Alliance of American Veterans of Polish Extraction.
 Notably, it was among the first organizations globally to recognize the threat of Communism, as evidenced by the addition of a paragraph to its Constitution’s Preamble, emphasizing the need to combat destructive propaganda.